 New Hampshire

 While we love New Hampshire for a summer vacation, fall can be a great time to visit the area.
-The White Mountains are absolutely gorgeous when covered with fall colors, and there are so many places to get outdoors and explore.
+The White Mountains are stunning when covered in fall colors, and there are numerous places to get outdoors and explore.

 Lincoln, NH